 What skills do I need?

 Today’s firefighter must be a skilled, competent professional able to respond to every kind of emergency.
 Fort Lauderdale firefighters undergo continuous in-service training.
 This ongoing education provides knowledge of the latest developments in firefighting and rescue techniques.
 Training also includes such subjects as the control of hazardous materials incidents, confined space rescues and emergency medical procedures.
 Fire prevention and fire investigation are additional areas of training provided.
-Firefighters also learn some teaching skills in order to educate the public to better promote fire prevention and safety awareness throughout the community that the department serves.
+Firefighters also acquire teaching skills to educate the public in fire prevention and fire safety.

 What personal qualities are needed?

 In addition to frequent contact with the public, firefighters spend extended periods of time together.
 A neat appearance and a pleasant personality are excellent qualities, as is the ability to get along with those whom you work and serve.
 Also, a firefighter must be able to accept orders without question and work effectively as a member of a team of professionals.

 What licenses are required?

 A valid Florida driver’s license, Florida Emergency Medical Technician (EMT) and/or Paramedic certification, plus a Florida firefighter’s certificate are required at the time of application.

 Where can I get more information about education and training locations to become a Florida certified firefighter/paramedic?